Research

 Past studies show that people experience negative feelings toward other people’s bragging, but whether individual variables such as meaning in life change these responses are yet unknown.
 It has been established that the search for meaning in life (Search) and presence of meaning in life (Presence) influence how people view themselves and others.
 Thus, Search and Presence would also change the degree of negative emotions people experience from other’s bragging.
 The study results showed that Search is positively related to negative feeling and feeling envy, annoyed, and irritated toward others’ bragging.
 Presence, however, showed negative relationship with such emotions.
 Successful manipulation of Presence and Search further evinced this relationship.
 All studies have been preregistered on AsPredicted.

-* Presented in the Association for Consumer Research (2020 | Online), Society for Consumer Psychology Conference (2020 | Huntington Beach, CA) and in Marketing Science Conference (2019 | Rome, Italy)
+* Presented in the Association for Consumer Research (2020 | Online), Society for Consumer Psychology Conference (2020 | Huntington Beach, CA), and in Marketing Science Conference (2019 | Rome, Italy)